timjogorman/RicherEventDescription/guidelines.md

 A SET-MEMBER relationship exists when one entity or event can be thought of as one or several members of a larger group.
-SET-MEMBER relations can be between ENTITIES or between EVENTS.
+SET-MEMBER relations can be between ENTITIES or between EVENTS (more on EVENT SET-MEMBER relations below).

 - The **trustees**<sub>SET</sub> have to sign off on the ordinance before we proceed; however, the trustee **Mr. Gamal**<sub>MEMBER</sub> says